 Thanks to the 3DS being around for over eight years and backwards compatibility with DS titles, the New Nintendo 3DS XL features an expansive library of games.
 Some stand-outs include Super Mario 3D Land, Pokemon Sun and Moon, The Legend of Zelda: A Link Between Worlds, and Fire Emblem Awakening, just to name a few.

 It’s much harder to find a New Nintendo 3DS XL in new condition.
-That said, you can pick one up from third-party sellers for around $200.
+That said, you can pick one up from third-party sellers.

 4. New Nintendo 2DS XL